yasser100ali/ai_scribe/README.md

-# Healthcare AI Chat - DeepScribe Project
+# Healthcare AI Chat

-An AI-powered healthcare documentation system built for DeepScribe, featuring a dual-interface design that serves both medical professionals and patients.
+An AI-powered healthcare documentation system, featuring a dual-interface design that serves both medical professionals and patients.

 ## 🚀 Features